ibexa/documentation-developer/docs/administration/back_office/back_office_tabs/back_office_tabs.md

     It is good practice to reserve some distance between these values, for example to stagger them by step of 10.
     It may come useful if you later need to place something between the existing tabs.

-You can also influence tab display (for example, order tabs, remove or modify them) by using the following event listeners:
+You can also influence tab display (for example, order tabs, remove, or modify them) by using the following event listeners:

 - `TabEvents::TAB_GROUP_PRE_RENDER`
 - `TabEvents::TAB_PRE_RENDER`